 As I’ve moved through life I’ve created roles and responsibilities for myself in constantly evolving ways.
 After earning a design degree from NCSU and a license to practice architecture, I moved into practice management, first in the private sector and then as University Architect at ECU.
 I eventually moved beyond the confines of bricks and mortar and into the more complex planning and policy-making that precede ideas for construction.
 Those challenges opened the doors to visual thinking, group process and human development.

-Groups I have been very luck to work with include:
+Groups I have helped with graphic facilitation include:

 - The Center for Creative Leadership

 - Morgan Stanley

 - The Creative Education Foundation

 - Crowe Howarth LLC

 As of 2017, I furnish photographs for licensing to: